-It is the goal of the Town to provide an opportunity to all Town residents for an excellent education.
+It is the goal of the Town to provide an opportunity to all residents for an excellent education including appropriate pre-school opportunities.
 This means uncrowded modern facilities, a dedicated and trained faculty, and a prepared student body.
 Parental participation and support in the educational process is essential.
-Presently, education has been funded by the Town with little aid from the State while more and more mandated programs have been required by the State with no commensurate increase in State aid.
+More and more mandated programs have been required by the State with no commensurate increase in State aid.
 It is the goal of the Town to have a greater proportion of education cost funded by the State.
 State mandated educational requirements should not place an excessive financial burden on the taxpayers of Mount Holly, but should be equally provided to all the students of Vermont.